sameer05515/learn-design-patterns/example-base-01/frontend/README.md

 ## Frontend – Design Pattern Explorer

-Interactive UI built with Vite + TypeScript that consumes the Spring Boot backend in `../backend`.
+Interactive UI built with Vite + TypeScript + Bootstrap 5 that consumes the Spring Boot backend in `../backend`.

 ### Scripts